 A minibus is a heftier, wider and lengthier vehicle than the average car: when driving a minibus, you’ll experience a considerable difference in braking, steering and more.
 In addition to this, you’ll likely be transporting a greater number of passengers, so it’s essential to brush up on minibus-safety tips before you hit the road.

 If you own a minibus fleet, you need to protect your investment with specialist cover.
 Your drivers will face a variety of driving conditions and customers on a daily basis, so no risk can ever be ruled out entirely.
+It also may benefit you to learn more about your target market as a minibus hire service.

 Taxi Insurer understands how unpredictable work behind the wheel can be.
 We can arrange taxi fleet insurance tailored to your business and vehicles, enabling you to cover the whole fleet with one straightforward policy.